-In the TMc300 monochromator, up to 3 diffraction gratings are mounted on a turret to allow use over a wide spectral range.
+In the TMS300 monochromator, up to 3 diffraction gratings are mounted on a turret to allow use over a wide spectral range.

-For each grating, 2 wavelength calibration parameters are provided: the first is the number of steps from the datum position to the nominal zero order position for that grating (ZORD), the second is a scaling factor (value near 1) which gives the best wavelength linearity (alpha).
+For each grating is provided two wavelength calibration parameters; the first is the number of steps from the datum position to the nominal zero order position for that grating (zord), the second is a scaling factor (value near 1) which gives the best wavelength linearity (alpha).

-Multiple configurations are accommodated by the addition, at the entrance/exit ports, of an additional slit with a computer-controlled selection mirror (SAM) between the two.
+Multiple configurations are accommodated by the addition, at the entrance/ exit ports, of an additional slit with a computer-controlled selection mirror (SAM) between the two.

-The entrance and exit ports can be fitted with either fixed, micrometer-variable or motorised variable slits.
+The entrance and exit ports are fitted with internally controlled motorised variable slits.

-Figure 1:- TMc300 monochromator
+Figure 1:- TMS300 monochromator